 DPIPWE staff assess, provide expert advice on and manage the risks from development proposals that may represent a barrier to OBP migration or movements.
-Projects range from mining, fuel reduction/planned burns and wind farm proposals as well as helicopter activity in the area (DPIPWE, pers. comm.).
+Projects range from mining, fuel reduction or planned burns and wind farm proposals as well as helicopter activity in the area (DPIPWE, pers. comm.).

-13. Captive-breeding program
+15. Captive-breeding program

-13.1 Objectives
+15.1 Objectives

 The original focus of the recovery effort for OBPs gradually shifted from surveying, monitoring and habitat protection to captive-breeding due to the initial successes experienced and the availability of funding due to the benefits other threatened Australian species had experienced through captive-breeding.
 The OBP captive-breeding program was initiated in 1986 with the captive population being managed as both an insurance population and one to supplement the wild population through releases.
-The captive population also provides the opportunity to study the species to obtain biological data (Smales et al., 2000).
+The captive population also provides the opportunity to study the species to obtain biological data that may be applied to wild birds (Smales et al., 2000).
 The long-term goals of the program include to:

-- Act as a safeguard (insurance) against catastrophic stochastic events in the wild population including maintaining a high level of genetic variability representative of the wild population - Supplement the wild population through releases of captive-bred individuals - Provide opportunities for public engagement, education and research - Conserve the natural behavioural repertoire of the species
+- Act as a safeguard (insurance) against catastrophic stochastic events in the wild population including maintaining a high level of genetic variability representative of the wild population - Supplement the wild population through releases of captive-bred individuals - Provide opportunities for public engagement, education and research - Conserve the natural behavioural repertoire of the species within the limitation of a captive environment

-The captive population is managed as a single population under a Zoos and Aquarium Association (ZAA) Captive Management Plan (CMP) through the Australasian Species Management Program (ASMP; Hockley & Hogg, 2013).
+The captive population is now managed as a single population under a Zoos and Aquarium Association (ZAA) Captive Management Plan (CMP) through the Australasian Species Management Program (ASMP; Hockley & Hogg, 2013).
 The captive-breeding program consists of three cohorts of birds: